The Trumpet-Major: The Trumpet-Major and Harlequinade

+The harlequinade tradition

 The feeling that the characters are playing out a complex dance is not a coincidence.
 The story can be read as a variation on the traditional harlequinade, which in turn came from the old Italian Commedia dell'arte.
 In Victorian times, the harlequinade had become a popular form of theatre, burlesque and ballet.
 The characters and action in The Trumpet-Major mirror closely the characters and themes of this traditional form, as shown below.